shalikadulaj/IoT-Mini-Project-1/README.md

 ## AWS Timestream

 AWS Timestream is a fully managed, serverless time-series database service provided by Amazon Web Services (AWS).
 It is specifically designed to handle time-series data at scale.
 Time-series data is characterized by data points associated with timestamps.
-In this project Data from the IoT core is ingested into the AWS Timestream database using AWS rules.
+In this project, the data from the IoT core is ingested into the AWS Timestream database using AWS rules.

 **Ingesting data into Timestream**